graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 }
 ```

-##  6. Adding Go interface in java.
+##  5. Adding Go Interface in Java

-The GoMain interface defines methods that map to corresponding Go functions.
-By implementing this interface, the Java application can invoke Go functionality (such as add and reverseString) directly from Java code.
-This setup enables seamless integration between Java and Go components.
+To enable interoperability between Java and Go, add a Java interface to your project and use [`Value.as(Class)`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Value.html#as(java.lang.Class)) to program against it:

 ```java
 package com.example;